bparanj/crystal/electronics/experiments/queue/rl-circuit.md

 - Low-pass and high-pass filters (similar to RC circuits but for current control),
 - Inductive sensors and switching circuits where inductor behavior is beneficial.

-### Summary

-A "first-order RL circuit" and an "RL circuit" are essentially the same when dealing with a single resistor-inductor combination.
-The term "first-order" emphasizes the mathematical nature of the circuit, describing the exponential response and time-dependent behavior due to the inductor.
+The term first-order emphasizes the mathematical nature of the circuit, describing the exponential response and time-dependent behavior due to the inductor.

-Yes, a first-order RL circuit and an RL circuit refer to the same thing - a basic electrical circuit containing a resistor (R) and an inductor (L) connected in series.
+First-order RL circuit and an RL circuit refer to the same thing - a basic electrical circuit containing a resistor (R) and an inductor (L) connected in series.
 It's called "first-order" because:

 1. The circuit behavior is described by a first-order differential equation
 2. It has one energy storage element (the inductor)

 The circuit has two common configurations:

 1. RL energizing circuit (when current builds up in the inductor)
 2. RL de-energizing circuit (when current decays in the inductor)